config-syncer/config-syncer/docs/tutorials/cluster-snapshot.md

 drwxrwxr-x 5 tamal tamal  4096 Jul 26 02:42 apis/
 ```

+## Disable Snapshotter
+If you would like to disable this feature, remove the `snapshotter` portion of your Kubed cluster config.
+Then update the `kubed-config` Secret and restart Kubed operator pod(s).

 ## Cleaning up
 To cleanup the Kubernetes resources created by this tutorial, uninstall Kubed operator.
 Please follow the steps [here](/docs/uninstall.md) to uninstall Kubed operator.